⇦ Back

 }

-• Allows you to create an HTML file from a Markdown file by pressing Ctrl+B/Cmd+B
+Allows you to view rendered Markdown in your browser.
+In other words, it allows you to create an HTML file from a Markdown file.

-• You can create a user key binding (see below) to immediately open the current Markdown file as a rendered HTML page in your web browser
+The correct build system should be selected by default, meaning that you can just press Ctrl+B on Linux/Windows or Cmd+B on macOS and have it work immediately.
+Optionally, you can create a user key binding (see below) to immediately open the current Markdown file as a rendered HTML page in your web browser.

 Key Bindings